Purely 1-unrectifiable metric spaces and locally flat Lipschitz functions: Introduction

 Theorem \ref{ThmB} unifies a series of results giving sufficient conditions under which $\lipfree{M}$ is a dual space for compact $M$ \cite{APP_2019,Dalet_2015,Dalet_2015_2,Godard_2010,Weaver_1996} (see Section~\ref{section:duality} for details), and in particular it solves the long-standing question regarding whether $\lip_0(M)$ must be one of its preduals in that case.
 We also show that, while $\lip_0(M)$ is never a unique predual of $\lipfree{M}$ (unless $M$ is finite), it is the only predual that satisfies certain additional conditions (see Theorem \ref{th:lattice_predual}).
 Section \ref{section:duality} contains the proof of Theorem \ref{ThmB} (through Theorem \ref{th:seven_equivalences}) and further discussion on duality of Lipschitz-free spaces.

-In fact, when combined with previously known implications, Theorem~\ref{ThmB} characterizes some well-known Banach space properties in Lipschitz-free spaces $\lipfree{M}$ for compact $M$.
+When combined with previously known implications, Theorem~\ref{ThmB} characterizes some well-known Banach space properties in Lipschitz-free spaces $\lipfree{M}$ for compact $M$.
 These properties include the Radon-Nikod\'ym property, the Krein-Milman property and the Schur property (see Theorem \ref{th:seven_equivalences} and the discussion thereafter).
-Recall that a Banach space $X$ has the \emph{Radon-Nikod\'ym property} (RNP) if every Lipschitz map $\RR \to X$ is differentiable Lebesgue-almost everywhere; it has the \textit{Schur property} if every weakly convergent sequence in $X$ is norm convergent; and it has the \emph{Krein-Milman property} if every closed bounded convex set in $X$ is the closed convex hull of its extreme points.
+Recall that a Banach space $X$ has the \textit{Radon-Nikod\'ym property} (RNP) if every Lipschitz map $\RR \to X$ is differentiable Lebesgue-almost everywhere; it has the \textit{Schur property} if every weakly convergent sequence in $X$ is norm convergent; and it has the \textit{Krein-Milman property} if every closed bounded convex set in $X$ is the closed convex hull of its extreme points.

-This characterization can be generalized to noncompact $M$.
+Our second main result is the generalization of these equivalences to noncompact $M$.
 It was recently shown in \cite{ANPP_2020} that certain Banach space properties of Lipschitz-free spaces, including the Schur property, are compactly determined in the following sense: a Lipschitz-free space $\lipfree{M}$ has the mentioned property if and only if the subspace $\lipfree{K}$ has it for each compact $K\subset M$.
 This makes it possible to establish some results on Lipschitz-free spaces by reducing their proofs to the case where $M$ is compact.
-We prove here that the Radon-Nikod\'ym property of Lipschitz-free spaces is also compactly determined (see Corollary \ref{cor:CR-RNP}), and so the next result follows from its compact version.
+In Section \ref{section:rnp}, we adapt the methods from \cite{ANPP_2020} to the study of the Radon-Nikod\'ym property of Lipschitz-free spaces, based on its characterization in terms of martingales, and conclude that the RNP is also compactly determined (see Corollary \ref{cor:CR-RNP}).
+As a consequence, we obtain the following general result.

 \begin{maintheorem} Let $M$ be a metric space.
 Then the following are equivalent: \begin{enumerate}[label={\upshape{(\roman*)}}] \item The completion of $M$ is purely 1-unrectifiable, \item $\lipfree{M}$ has the Radon-Nikod\'ym property, \item $\lipfree{M}$ has the Krein-Milman property, \item $\lipfree{M}$ has the Schur property, \item $\lipfree{M}$ contains no isomorphic copy of $L_1$. \end{enumerate} \end{maintheorem}